Branksome Recreation Ground

 The perimeter fence is in need of replacement

 The mesh of the perimeter fence is failing and regularly needs repairing with cable ties.
-Holes such as those in the picture above cannot be repaired; they have become a safety concern, being above high falls in places, whilst in other sections dogs and children are able to run onto the busy local roads without obstruction.
+In some places dogs and children are able to run on to busy roads without obstruction.
 The wooden posts and crosspieces are beginning to decay and break away.

 At the Play Area